American Committee for the Protection of Foreign Born: History

 From 1955 to 1957, the committee faced a charge of violating charitable laws.
 In 1957, a New York State Supreme Court ex parte injunction stopped the committee from all activities.
 The committee reformed as a charitable organization.
 Although also in 1957, the United States Supreme Court reversed deportation of Charles Rowoldt based on membership in the Communist Party, the committee gave up direct legal defense of foreign born to focus on public opinion and legislation, e.g., revision or repeal of the McCarran-Walter Act.

 In the 1960s, the committee focused on discrimination against Mexican immigrants and West Indian workers.
 It campaigned to establish a statute of limitation, to eliminate supervisory parole, and to defend the free speech and association of foreign born.
 Specific bills targeted included the Rodino Bill and the Field-Knorr Bill, "both of which proposed the establishment of sanctions against employers of 'illegal' aliens."
 The committee also defended political asylum for Haitians.

-On April 26, 1965, the United States Supreme Court in American Committee for Protection of Foreign Born, Petitioner, v.
+On April 26, 1965, the United States Supreme Court in American Committee for Protection of Foreign Born v.
 Subversive Activities Control Board affirmed an order of the Subversive Activities Control Board requiring that the committee, represented by Joseph Forer, must register as a 'Communist-front' organization.

 In 1977, the committee helped win right to public education for children of illegally immigrated parents.

 In 1982, the National Emergency Civil Liberties Committee absorbed the committee.